Comet P/2010 H2 (Vales)

 The observed values of Magnitude, Coma Diameter and Tail Length are derived from the most recent observation recorded at the Comet Observers Database.
 The value of Predicted Magnitude comes from the JPL Horizons ephemerides service and, in the case of comets, might be inaccurate given the highly dynamic and unpredictable behavior of these objects.
 When available, please refer to the Observed Magnitude value and consider the Predicted Magnitude as a directional indication.
 We acknowledge with thanks the comet observations from the COBS Comet Observation Database contributed by observers worldwide and used in this table to report recent comet observations.

-Today's rise, transit and set times of Comet P/2010 H2 (Vales) from Greenwich, United Kingdom (all times relative to the local timezone Europe/London):
+Today's rise, transit and set times of Comet P/2010 H2 (Vales) from Greenwich, UK (all times relative to the local timezone Europe/London):

 - Go to interactive sky chart